benleis1/emacs-init/readme.md

 # Java

-always use lsp
+*  Always use lsp.
-4 space tabs
+* 4 space tabs
-Note: I customized the lsp-java-server-install-dir to be in a more discoverable location
+**Note:** I customized the lsp-java-server-install-dir to be in a more discoverable location
 ```
 (use-package lsp-java
   :ensure t